 During the 1950s it was safe to show tolerance and understanding to a misinterpreted gay man as long as he is portrayed as being sensitive merely due to his inexperience with women.
 In Vincente Minelli’s Tea and Sympathy (1956) all John Kerr needed was to stop enjoying sitting with women in their sewing circle, to walk like his balls were too big, and be initiated into the world of sex, by his headmaster’s wife.
 Surrounded by hyper-males and a sexist father, Tom’s delicate persona causes everyone around him to question his sexuality.
 Laura Reynolds is an older compassionate woman played by Deborah Kerr, who takes him into her bed to make him a man.

-Lolita (1962) was adapted from the 1947 short novel by Vladmir Nabokov based on a lecherous man who prefers young girls.
+Lolita (1962) was adapted from the 1947 short novel by Vladimir Nabokov based on a lecherous man who prefers young girls.
 The film, while darkly humorous, doesn’t have “narrative complexity” (Appel) but is still worthy of director Stanley Kubrick who had optioned the novel in 1958.
-Lolita is the story of a landlady’s (Shelley Winters) daughter, a thirteen year old girl (Sue Lyon) who becomes the object of obsession by Humbert Humbert (James Mason).
-At this time in Hollywood cinema, the industry was going through a transition and subject matter far more transgressive would be tested on the screen.
+Lolita is the story of a landlady’s (Shelley Winters) daughter, a thirteen-year-old girl (Sue Lyon) who becomes the object of obsession by Humbert Humbert (James Mason).
+At this time in Hollywood cinema, the industry was going through a transition, and subject matter far more transgressive would be tested on the screen.

 Shurlock was able to get a certification for Lolita and Hollywood wanted to see an end to the “sex perversion” clause of the Production Code.